-Hyperosmolar hyperglycemic state (HHS—previously referred to as hyperglycemic hyperosmolar nonketotic coma [HHNK] and nonketotic hyperosmolar syndrome) is a complication of type 2 diabetes mellitus and has an estimated mortality rate of up to20%, which is significantly higher than the mortality for diabetic ketoacidosis (currently < 1%).
+Hyperosmolar hyperglycemic state (previously referred to as hyperglycemic hyperosmolar nonketotic coma [HHNK] and nonketotic hyperosmolar syndrome [NKHS]) is a complication of type 2 diabetes mellitus and has an estimated mortality rate of up to 20%, which is significantly higher than the mortality for diabetic ketoacidosis (currently < 1%).
 It usually develops after a period of symptomatic hyperglycemia in which fluid intake is inadequate to prevent extreme dehydration due to the hyperglycemia-induced osmotic diuresis.

 Precipitating factors include

-Serum ketones are not present because the amounts of insulin present in most patients with type 2 DM are adequate to suppress ketogenesis.
-Because symptoms of acidosis are not present, most patients endure a significantly longer period of osmotic dehydration before presentation, and thus plasma glucose (> 600 mg/dL [> 33.3 mmol/L]) and osmolality (> 320 mOsm/L) are typically much higher than in diabetic ketoacidosis (DKA).
+Serum ketones are not present because the amounts of insulin present in most patients with type 2 diabetes are adequate to suppress ketogenesis.
+Because symptoms of acidosis are not present, most patients endure a significantly longer period of osmotic dehydration before presentation, and thus plasma glucose (> 600 mg/dL [> 33.3 mmol/L]) and osmolality (> 320 mOsm/L) are typically much higher than in diabetic ketoacidosis.

-The primary symptom of HHS is altered consciousness varying from confusion or disorientation to coma, usually as a result of extreme dehydration with or without prerenal azotemia, hyperglycemia, and hyperosmolality.
-In contrast to DKA, focal or generalized seizures and transient hemiplegia may occur.
+The primary symptom of hyperosmolar hyperglycemic state is altered consciousness varying from confusion or disorientation to coma, usually as a result of extreme dehydration with or without prerenal azotemia, hyperglycemia, and hyperosmolality.
+In contrast to diabetic ketoacidosis, focal or generalized seizures and transient hemiplegia may occur.

 Generally, hyperosmolar hyperglycemic state is initially suspected when a markedly elevated glucose level is found in a fingerstick specimen obtained in the course of a workup of altered mental status.
-If measurements have not already been obtained, measurement of serum electrolytes, BUN and creatinine, glucose, ketones, and plasma osmolality should be done.
+If measurements have not already been obtained, measurement of serum electrolytes, blood urea nitrogen (BUN) and creatinine, glucose, ketones, and plasma osmolality should be done.
 Urine should be tested for ketones.
 Serum potassium levels are usually normal, but sodium may be low or high depending on volume deficits.
-Hyperglycemia may cause dilutional hyponatremia, so measured serum sodium is corrected by adding 1.6 mEq/L for each 100 mg/dL elevation of serum glucose over 100 mg/dL.
+Hyperglycemia may cause dilutional hyponatremia, so measured serum sodium is corrected by adding 1.6 mEq/L (1.6 mmol/L) for each 100 mg/dL (5.6 mmol/L) elevation of serum glucose over 100 mg/dL (5.6 mmol/L).
 BUN and serum creatinine levels are markedly increased.
 Arterial pH is usually > 7.3, but occasionally mild metabolic acidosis develops due to lactate accumulation.

 The fluid deficit can exceed 10 L, and acute circulatory collapse is a common cause of death.
 Widespread thrombosis is a frequent finding on autopsy, and in some cases bleeding may occur as a consequence of disseminated intravascular coagulation.
 Other complications include aspiration pneumonia, acute renal failure, and acute respiratory distress syndrome.